brianbruggeman/glfw-cffi/README.md

 I have added the function signatures from the header code into the docstrings for the functions.
 This should provide at least some help when trying to write a program for the first time using this library.

+If you happen to feel like you miss the old style found directly within the c-code, you may use them as follows.
+This should help with porting old code directly into cffi or following the numerous examples within the GLFW docs:

+        from glfw.core import *

+        glfwInit()
+        glfwCreateWindow(640, 480, 'Hello, World!')
+        ...
+        glfwTerminate()

 ## Contributions: